 - 11.1 Students may take a leave of absence from their studies for an approved period.
 Periods of approved leave of absence may not be less than one full semester, and may not accumulate to more than four semesters.
-Applications for leave of absence should be submitted for approval by the Head of the home academic unit. - 11.2 Students shall, irrespective of their mode of study, complete all the degree requirements within the stipulated maximum period of study (i.e., eight years for normative 4-year degree, six years for Advanced Standing I, and five years for Advanced Standing II), inclusive of any change of majors, periods of leave of absence and suspension of studies.
-The maximum period of study for individual double degrees shall be stipulated by the cognizant academic units. - 11.3 Students who cannot complete all the degree requirements for graduation within the maximum study period will be required to discontinue their studies.
+Applications for leave of absence should be submitted for approval by the Head of the home academic unit.
+Under exceptional circumstances where a student needs to take a leave of absence accumulating to more than four semesters, such a request should be approved by the Dean. - 11.2 Students shall, irrespective of their mode of study, complete all the degree requirements within the stipulated maximum period of study (i.e., eight years for normative 4-year degree, six years for Advanced Standing I, and five years for Advanced Standing II), inclusive of any change of majors, periods of leave of absence and suspension of studies.
+The maximum period of study for individual double degrees and for degrees with a normal study duration longer than 4 years shall be stipulated by the cognizant academic units. - 11.3 Students who cannot complete all the degree requirements for graduation within the maximum study period will be required to discontinue their studies.
 Requests for extension of study beyond the maximum study period will not be granted.